miLibris/flask-rest-jsonapi/docs/filtering.rst

 .. note ::

-    When you filter on relationships use "any" operator for to many relationships and "has" operator for to one relationships.
+    When you filter on relationships use "any" operator for "to many" relationships and "has" operator for "to one" relationships.

 There is a shortcut to achieve the same filter: